killerprojecte/uni-jna/README.md

 This library is licensed under the LGPL, version 2.1 or later, or (from version 4.0 onward) the Apache License, version 2.0.
 Commercial support may be available, please e-mail twall[at]users[dot]sf[dot]net.
 See [LICENSE](LICENSE) for more information.

-*NOTE: Oracle is not sponsoring this project, even though the package name (com.sun.jna) might imply otherwise.*
+*NOTE: Oracle is not sponsoring this project, even though the package name (com.sun.unijna) might imply otherwise.*